 How much electricity will it produce?

-The average electrical output will be approximately 170,000 kWh per year.
+The average electrical output is approximately 170,000 kWh per year.

 What does it cost to invest in a community solar farm?

 The cost for allocated production credits is $890 per panel.
-The Solar Farm will consist of 460 panels in total.
+The Solar Farm consists of 460 panels in total.
 Each panel is 275-watts.

 What do I get if I invest in the project?

 A member who invests in the project purchases the capacity credits and is entitled to a portion of the kWh credits each month based on actual output.
-The credits will be dispersed as bill credits on the member’s monthly bill.
+The credits are dispersed as bill credits on the member’s monthly bill.

 How many capacity credits can a member purchase?

-Each block of capacity will be sold in 275-watt increments.
-The maximum capacity a member may purchase will be based on the average annual use for a particular service location.
+Each block of capacity is sold in 275-watt increments.
+The maximum capacity a member may purchase is based on the average annual use for a particular service location.